Understanding Active Skin Care

 More on Probiotics

-Whilst there’s no doubt you’ve heard about the reported health benefits of consuming probiotics in foods or supplements, you may not realise that probiotics can also help skin problems when applied topically.
+Whilst there is no doubt you have heard about the reported health benefits of consuming probiotics in foods or supplements, you may not realise that probiotics can also help skin concerns when applied topically.
 Kiri, founder of AMPERNA® discovered that in Europe, the use of these good bacteria in skin care is growing in popularity, but in the Australian market, it is relativity underdeveloped.

 Among the promising new acne treatment options are a number of skincare products and even entire brands with a whole new approach to acne: probiotics.